BalaPasala20/DataCleaningPython_TableauVisualization/README.md

 * Jupyter notebook
 * Tableau-desktop
 ## Steps to run the project
 1. The python file "Clean_Data.ipynb" takes in "MessyData_Sample.csv" and outputs two .csv files - medium1.csv and Clean_Data.csv.
+The .csv files are also available in the repository.
-2. The csv files - "medium1.csv" and "Clean_Data.csv" are taken as data source by a logical relationship by considering "Medium" as a common field.
+2. After opening the Tableau desktop, the csv files - "medium1.csv" and "Clean_Data.csv" are taken as data source by a logical relationship by considering "Medium" as a common field.
+The worksheets are already developed to display the charts.

 ### Data Cleaning using Python:
 1. "MessyData_Sample.csv" has messy data about the museum's objects.